Farid-Tasharofi/FIND-Net/README.md

 **Figure:** Qualitative comparison of MAR methods on a real-world CT scan.
 Our dataset consists of **29 real-world CT images**, where no artifact-free reference is available.
 To evaluate **structural preservation**, we selected **7 images** in which it was possible to identify a **patch free of metal artifacts**.
 These selected patches serve as a reference to assess how much each model alters clean regions.

 Each of the **7 selected images** was processed by all models, and **MAE, SSIM, and PSNR** were computed on the selected patches to quantify structural preservation.
-An ideal MAR method should leave these regions unchanged—achieving **low MAE, high SSIM, and high PSNR**.
+An ideal MAR method should leave these regions unchanged, achieving **low MAE, high SSIM, and high PSNR**.

 The **figure above** shows one of these 7 images and its results across different models, with the **corresponding MAE, SSIM, and PSNR values displayed on the figure itself**.